|

 - Lewiston

-- Bureau of Reclamation inhibiting
+- Bureau of Reclamation is

-due to agreements with Trinity County.
+inhibiting this project due to agreements with Trinity County.

 Other projects are under discussion